General Questions About Submitting to the IRB

 Q15: I am a new SLU employee who will be conducting human research.
 I have completed a human subject's protection course online from my former institution that covered the same topics as the CITI IRB training course.
 Is it necessary that I take the CITI course, or is the certificate from the other course sufficient?

 A: As long as you have completed a training course on protecting human subjects in research (i.e., covering such topics as ethical codes, special populations, the consent process, HIPAA, etc.), your certificate of completion is sufficient documentation.
 You must submit a copy of this certificate with your application to the SLU IRB.
+The IRB will do a comparison between content of the course you completed versus our required content; if drastic differences are found, you may be required to take SLU's CITI course.

 A: De-identified, according to HIPAA (or "the Privacy Rule") means health information about [an individual] that does not identify an individual and with respect to which there is no reasonable basis to believe that the information can be used to identify an individual is not individually identifiable health information.
 (45 CFR 164.514 (a-b)).